awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 DATA CATALOG indicates that the external database is defined in the Athena data catalog or the AWS Glue Data Catalog\.
 If the external database is defined in an external Data Catalog in a different AWS Region, the REGION parameter is required\.
 DATA CATALOG is the default\.
 HIVE METASTORE indicates that the external database is defined in an Apache Hive metastore\.
 If HIVE METASTORE, is specified, URI is required\.
 POSTGRES indicates that the external database is defined in RDS PostgreSQL or Aurora PostgreSQL\.
+\(preview\) MYSQL indicates that the external database is defined in RDS MySQL or Aurora MySQL\.

+FROM REDSHIFT
+A keyword that indicates that the database is located in Amazon Redshift\.

+DATABASE '*redshift\_database\_name*' SCHEMA '*redshift\_schema\_name*'
+The name of the Amazon Redshift database\.
+The *redshift\_schema\_name* indicates the schema in Amazon Redshift\.
+The default *redshift\_schema\_name* is `public`\.

-DATABASE '*database\_name*' \[SCHEMA '*schema\_name*'\]
+DATABASE '*federated\_database\_name*'
-A keyword that indicates the name of the external database in RDS PostgreSQL or Aurora PostgreSQL\.
+A keyword that indicates the name of the external database in a supported PostgreSQL or MySQL database engine\.

+\[SCHEMA '*schema\_name*'\]
-The *schema\_name* indicates the schema in RDS PostgreSQL or Aurora PostgreSQL\.
+The *schema\_name* indicates the schema in a supported PostgreSQL database engine\.
 The default *schema\_name* is `public`\.
+You can't specify a SCHEMA when you set up a federated query to a supported MySQL database engine\.

 REGION '*aws\-region*'
 If the external database is defined in an Athena data catalog or the AWS Glue Data Catalog, the AWS Region in which the database is located\.
 This parameter is required if the database is defined in an external Data Catalog\.

 URI '*hive\_metastore\_uri*' \[ PORT port\_number \]
-The hostname URI and port\_number of an RDS PostgreSQL or Aurora PostgreSQL\.
+The hostname URI and port\_number of a supported PostgreSQL or MySQL database engine\.
 The *hostname* is the head node of the replica set\.
 The endpoint must be reachable \(routable\) from the Amazon Redshift cluster\.
 The default port\_number is 5432\.
 If the database is in a Hive metastore, specify the URI and optionally the port number for the metastore\.
 The default port number is 9083\.
 A URI doesn't contain a protocol specification \("http://"\)\.
 An example valid URI: `uri '172.10.10.10'`\.
-The RDS PostgreSQL or Aurora PostgreSQL must be in the same VPC as your Amazon Redshift cluster\.
+The supported PostgreSQL or MySQL database engine must be in the same VPC as your Amazon Redshift cluster\.
 Create a security group linking Amazon Redshift and RDS PostgreSQL or Aurora PostgreSQL\.

 IAM\_ROLE '*iam\-role\-arn\-string*'
 The Amazon Resource Name \(ARN\) for an IAM role that your cluster uses for authentication and authorization\.
 As a minimum, the IAM role must have permission to perform a LIST operation on the Amazon S3 bucket to be accessed and a GET operation on the Amazon S3 objects the bucket contains\.
 If the external database is defined in an Amazon Athena data catalog or the AWS Glue Data Catalog, the IAM role must have permission to access Athena unless CATALOG\_ROLE is specified\.
 For more information, see [IAM policies for Amazon Redshift Spectrum](c-spectrum-iam-policies.md)\.
 The following shows the syntax for the IAM\_ROLE parameter string for a single ARN\.